CONSTITUTION OF CANADA CRICKET UMPIRES ASSOCIATION

-The Executive Committee shall be empowered to, and reserves the right to suspend or expel a member or members from the Association for activities which may be deemed contrary to the aims and objectives of the Association and its members.
+The Executive Committee shall be empowered to and reserves the right to suspend or expel a member or members from the Association for activities which may be deemed contrary to the aims and objectives of the Association and its members.

-(i)Conduct deemed to be prejudicial to the Association of which may bring disrepute to the Association and its members. (iii)Violations of the Codes of Conduct of CANADA CRICKET UMPIRES ASSOCIATION.
+(i)Conduct deemed to be prejudicial to the Association of which may bring disrepute to the Association and its members. (ii)Violations of the Codes of Conduct of CANADA CRICKET UMPIRES ASSOCIATION.

-3 OTHER COMMITTEES
+3: OTHER COMMITTEES

 The President shall appoint a Chairperson for each of the following Committees: